MushroomCyber/Loadout/README.md

 - Every package name is validated before it reaches an argv, and `--` always separates options from names.
 - Downloaded artifacts are checksummed against the release's own checksum file. **No checksum means refusal**, not a warning; `--allow-unverified` is an explicit opt-in.
 - **A check that passed says so.** The install screen carries the result in the progress block, above the divider and outside the scrolling log; a batch install collapses it to a count rather than a line per tool, the CLI prints it without needing `--log-level DEBUG`, and it is recorded in state so the detail pane still shows `✓ checksum verified` long after the install.
 A *skipped* check reads as `unverified`, never as a pass.
-- Where upstream signs its releases, the catalog pins the key and the signature is checked with `gpg`, `minisign` or `cosign`.
-The signing key must be the pinned one — a valid signature by some *other* key is a failure, which is the check a bare `gpg --verify` exit code does not make.
+- Where upstream signs its releases, the catalog pins the trust anchor and the signature is checked with `gpg`, `minisign` or `cosign`.
+The signer must be the pinned one — a valid signature by some *other* key is a failure, which is the check a bare `gpg --verify` exit code does not make.
 Verification runs against a throwaway keyring, so a catalog entry can never read or write your own. **A declared signature cannot be waived by `--allow-unverified`**; that flag is for projects that publish nothing to check against, not for checks that fail.
+- Keyless Sigstore is supported in all three shapes upstreams publish — a `.sigstore.json` bundle, a detached `.sig` with its `.pem`, and key-based cosign — and pins an OIDC identity rather than a key.
+Where a project's signing identity carries the release tag, the pin is a pattern, and **an unanchored pattern is rejected at catalog review**: cosign matches these unanchored, so a pattern naming only the repository would also accept an identity that merely contains it.
 - Archive extraction refuses absolute paths and `..` traversal.
 - No `shell=True` anywhere.
 - **Your sudo password never passes through loadout.** The browser hands the